oracle/terraform-provider-oci/website/docs/d/core_security_lists.html.markdown

 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `egress_security_rules` - Rules for allowing egress IP packets.
+	* `description` - An optional description of your choice for the rule.
 	* `destination` - Conceptually, this is the range of IP addresses that a packet originating from the instance can go to.

 		Allowed values: